covid-19-impact-lab/sid/docs/source/reference_guides/epi_params.rst

 aligns with a `study published in the Lancet
 <https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30361-3/fulltext>`_.

-For our estimates of the latency period we assume a latency period equal to the incubation period minus 2 days.

 Estimates of the incubation period usually give a range from 2 to 12 days.
 We follow the distribution reported by `Lauer et al. (2020)
 <https://www.acpjournals.org/doi/full/10.7326/M20-0504>`_.
 They report the following